| Size: |

 Bison's flavor is often described as a richer version of beef with just a hint of sweetness.
 It is not gamey at all, and has a deeper red color and coarser grain than beef.

 Like many game meats, bison meat is much healthier than conventional grain-fed beef.
-It’s primary health benefits are its low fat content (less than a third as much fat as similar cuts of beef), lower cholesterol (less than skinless chicken) and high amount of iron.
+Its primary health benefits are its low fat content (less than a third as much fat as similar cuts of beef), lower cholesterol (less than skinless chicken) and high amount of iron.
 This makes it an ideal red meat choice for those concerned about eating heart healthy food.

 *Minimally Processed.
 No Artificial Ingredients.